nuxeo/doc.nuxeo.com-client-java/src/java/blob.md

 You also have `streamBlob` on `Document` when object is connected.

-In both case you get a `StreamBlob` exposing an `InputStream` which must be closed because it is directly linked to the HTTP connection.
+In both case, you get a `StreamBlob` exposing an `InputStream` which must be closed because it is directly linked to the HTTP connection.

 ```java
 StreamBlob blob = nuxeoClient.repository().streamBlobByPath("/file001", "file:content");